todorgrigorov/gifted/README.md

 ## Build & Run

-    yarn build && serve -s build
+    yarn install && yarn build && serve -s build

 OR

-    npm start && serve -s build
+    npm install && npm build && serve -s build

-The app should be running on **localhost:5000**.
+The app should be running on **localhost:5000**

 ## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+App consists of 2 main components and some service code.

+* Header component for title, search bar & views toggle
+* Feed component for the gif lists

 ## Tests